 This page looks at various emerging market (EM) countries' currency movements, current account balance and level of reserve adequacy to cover foreign currency obligations.
-The blue bubbles represent Asian countries, while the grey bubbles represent EM ex-Asia countries.
+The orange bubbles represent Asian countries, while the grey bubbles represent EM ex-Asia countries.
 A larger bubble indicates a stronger foreign exchange reserves position, while a smaller bubble indicates a weaker one.
-The bubbles on the left of zero on the x-axis are countries that had a current account deficit in 2020, and the countries on the right of zero had a current account surplus.
+The bubbles on the left of zero on the x-axis are countries that had a current account deficit in 2020and the countries on the right of zero had a current account surplus.
 The higher the bubble's position on the y-axis, the larger the currency appreciation against the U.S. dollar.
 From this, we can attempt to gauge the EM countries' ability to withstand shocks from capital outflow.
 As we enter into a U.S. tightening cycle, healthier current account balances mean EM Asian economies are in a better shape to weather the tightening cycle compared to 2014.